InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

       community operates?

-If you have an internal license attached to the software, which in some companies is a precondition to share SW across legal entities, include a copy of that license **and** an explanation of the rights and obligations of that license in layman's terms.
+If you have an internal license attached to the software, which in some companies is a precondition to share software across legal entities, include a copy of that license **and** an explanation of the rights and obligations of that license in layman's terms.

-In addition to these documentary tasks and similar to Open Source software development, it should be easy and straightforward to run and test the SW being developed locally by potential contributors, so that they can start implementing and validating their contribution with as little effort as possible.
+In addition to these documentary tasks and similar to Open Source software development, it should be easy and straightforward to run and test the software being developed locally by potential contributors, so that they can start implementing and validating their contribution with as little effort as possible.